PCOS and Pregnancy: Key Risks and How to Manage Them

-What Is PCOS and How Does It Affect Pregnancy?
+What Is PCOS and How It Affects Pregnancy

 PCOS is a hormonal condition where the ovaries produce higher-than-normal amounts of male hormones (androgens).
 This can disrupt regular ovulation, leading to irregular periods and difficulty conceiving.